matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/3 White-Box Test Techniques.md

 # White-box Test Techniques

 * Aka **structure-based** techniques
-* Based on an analysis of the architecture, detailed design, internal structure, code and processing **within** the test object
+* Based on an analysis of the architecture, detailed design, internal structure, code & processing **within** the test object
-* Test cases are dependent on the **internal** structure and processing within the test object
+* Test cases are dependent on the **internal** structure & processing within the test object
 * Software design is the basis for test cases, so test cases can not be created before the design or implementation of the test object

 ### Characteristics
-* Test conditions, test cases and test data are derived from a test basis that may include
+* Test conditions, test cases & test data are derived from a test basis that may include
   * Code
   * Software Architecture
   * Detailed design
   * Any other info regarding the software structure
 * Specifications are often used as an additional source of information to determine the expected outcome of test cases
 * **Coverage** is measured based on the items tested **within** a selected structure (i.e. code or interfaces)
-* Based on how the software is constructed and designed, internal structure of the software is used to derive test cases
+* Based on how the software is constructed & designed, internal structure of the software is used to derive test cases
-* Mainly on component level, but also on integration and system/ acceptance level
+* Mainly on component level, but also on integration & system/ acceptance level
 * Serves 2 purposes:
     1. Test coverage **measurement** (from specification-based techniques)
     2. Structural **test case design** (to increase test coverage)